JoshMarino/gazebo_and_ros_control/README.md

 End-effectors will commonly have at least one and oftentimes multiple sensors.
 In our project, we have made use of the camera and hokuyu laser pluggins.
 To use the hokuyo laser scanner, you need to:

 1. Define it as a link on the robot.
-2. Specify the sampling rate and and type of data and noise being measured.
-3. Add an additional pluggin to control the hokuyo laser in gazebo.
+A complete link definition will require the collision, visual and intertial definitions for the link.

 ```
 <!-- hokuyo -->